ifti891/100-days-of-code/r1-log.md

 ## R1D26

 Completed Learning how to learn coursera course.
 Completed 80% of the second homework.
 Have to read Shahowe though only complted Introduction and 1st chapter.

+## R1D27
+completed the 2nd homework, did not read the reading as did not able to get the time.
+Bit late today toupdate here because of electricity.
+Played little more with the coding.